IBM/node-ibmapm-embed/README.md

 ### Monitoring Node.js applications in IBM Cloud Private
 To monitor Node.js applications in IBM Cloud Private, different procedures apply depending on whether your Java-based microservices are created with IBM Microservice Builder or not.

+For internal testing purpose, download the latest data collector build and follow the [simplified procedure](readme-topics/nodejsdc-internal.md).

-Documentation is still in draft and will be published on the IBM Knowledge Center at GA of Winterfell release.
-For the always up-to-date internal doc under test, see the [node_dc_for_devops.pdf](https://github.ibm.com/APM/Nodejs-Data-Collector/blob/master/readme-topics/node_dc_for_devops.pdf).
+Formal documentation is still in draft and will be published on the IBM Knowledge Center at GA of Winterfell release.
+For the always up-to-date internal doc for testing, see [Winterfell Knowledge Center](https://www-03preprod.ibm.com/support/knowledgecenter/SS8G7U_18.2.0/com.ibm.icam.doc/content/deploy_dc_intro.htm) (preproduction).

 ### Monitoring on-premises Node.js applications